jpthiele/docs.carpentries.org/topic_folders/regional_communities/african_task_force.md

 * 22 February, Topic of the Month: TBA
 * 28 March, Topic of the Month: TBA
 * 18 April, Topic of the Month: Networking Session
-* 23 May, Topic of the Month: TBA
+* 23 May, Topic of the Month: Glosario Hackathon
 * 27 June, Topic of the Month: TBA
 * 25 July, Topic of the Month: TBA
 * 22 August, Topic of the month: TBA